-C. Application Workshops
+C. Application workshops

-Applicants are strongly encouraged to attend the PLHA webinar to gain information critical for preparing the application, which will be discussed during the webinar.
-PLHA webinar dates and times are located on the Department's PLHA webpage.
+Applicants are strongly encouraged to review the PLHA Competitive NOFA webinar to gain information critical for preparing the application.
+The PLHA webinar will be uploaded on the Department's PLHA webpage.
 These webinars will cover the NOFA and application.

 IV.
-Appeals
+Appeal

-A. Basis of Appeals
+A. Basis of an Appeal